 Unfortunately, choosing between the available strategies isn’t really easy.
 For a given investment duration, there are now many options available; the difference between them list in the interest rate, repayment frequency and early exit option.

-With Auto Invest 5%, investors can invest for 7 days to one year.
+Using the first strategy Auto Invest 5%, investors can invest for seven days to one year.
 In case of early withdrawal, accrued interests are paid immediately.

 For the Auto Invest 7% strategy, things become trickier.
 The investment duration is between 2 and 60 months; it’s possible to exit early, either within a 30 days delay (which results in 5% interest), or within 60 days (in which case the investor is paid 7%).

 Finally, Auto Invest 9% and Auto Invest 11% are similar; the distinction is that the latter – which yields higher interest rates – invests in loans from Indonesia.
 They both allow to invest for durations ranging from 6 to 60 months; interest are repaid monthly.
 In case of easily withdrawal, there’s a 90 days delay where interests don’t get paid.

 It’s a pity that the different conditions seem to complicate the investment process !
 My advice would be to make sure you won’t need the money early, so you don’t have to bother with early withdrawal distinctions.

 According to this article on p2phero’s blog, the interest rate is supposed to get increased to a very nice 14% if you invest more than 25000€ (ouch).
 However, I couldn’t find any reference to it in DoFinance’s FAQ.

 The loans come with a buyback guarantee, in a way that’s totally transparent for investors; they’ll always get the planned interest rate, no matter how many loans default.